true-while/Ai102-demos/M05-LU/Demo4/README.md

 1. Use the import option to restore the LUIS model from file `clock.lu`.

-1. Settings file .env should be updated based on your values.
+1. Settings file `appsettings.json` should be updated based on your values.

-    ```INI
-    LU_APP_ID=your luis app id
-    LU_PREDICTION_REGION=your cs region
-    LU_PREDICTION_KEY=your cs key
+    ```JSON
+    {
+    "LSPredictionEndpoint": "Your LUIS endpoint",
+    "LSPredictionKey": "Your LUIS key"
+    }
     ```

-1. Original code and installation instruction can be found in following [repo](https://github.com/true-while/AI-102-AIEngineer-Nodejs)

 1. When the application is starting it is expecting input from the microphone in one of the following sentences.